HKU-BAL/Clair3/docs/pileup_training.md

 # Train a model for Clair3 pileup calling

-This document shows how to train or fine-tune a deep learning model for Clair3 pileup calling.
-Check [here](full_alignment_training.md) for full-alignment training process.
-We simplified the training workflow in [Clair](https://github.com/HKU-BAL/Clair/blob/master/docs/TRAIN.md), while still maintaining multiple samples and multiple coverages training workflow.
-We divided all training materials into `SAMPLES`, `DEPTHS` and `CHR` tags representing different training samples, different training coverages, and contig name, respectively.
-All candidate variants are selected to create a binary and then were fed into training or fine-tune workflow.
+This document shows how to train and fine-tune a deep-learning model for Clair3 pileup calling.
+For training a model for full-alignment calling, please check [here](full_alignment_training.md).
+Clair3 needs both a pileup model and a full-alignment model to work.
+Compared to [Clair](https://github.com/HKU-BAL/Clair/blob/master/docs/TRAIN.md), the training workflow of Clair3 is simplifed.
+The training materials are grouped according to sample, coverage, and chromosome.
+The groups are converted into tensor binaries.
+The binaries are much space-efficient and easier to process.
+As required, multiples tensor binaries can be used together for model training and fine-tuning.

 ![image](images/clair3_data_generation.png)

+---

 ## Prerequisites

 - Clair3 installed
 - GNU Parallel installed
 - Sufficient hard-disk space
-- Unified VCF file(recommended), check [here]() on how to generate unified VCF
+- Truth VCF file after representation unification (check [here]() on how to generate unified VCF)
-- A powerful GPU
+- A high-end GPU (tested RTX Titan, RTX 2080Ti, and GTX 1080Ti)

-    - RTX Titan (tested)
-    - GTX 2080 Ti (tested)
-    - GTX 1080 Ti (tested)
+---

 ## Contents